- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 Monument of the States Roadside Attraction

-As we passed through Kissimmee on our way back to our vacation rental, we caught a glimpse of the Monument of the States.
+We saw the Monument of the States as we passed through Kissimmee on our way back to our vacation rental.

 You’ll find the Monument of the States at 300 East Monument Avenue, Kissimmee.